foospidy/HoneyPy/docs/installing.md

 ## Running

-There are several options in how you can launch and run HoneyPy.
+There are several options for how you can launch and run HoneyPy.

 ### Console